danielebruneo/remarkable2-hacks/README.md

 # remarkable2-hacks
 A collection of hacks, mods, tools, tips &amp; tricks, specifically focused on the Remarkable 2

+### Disclaimer
+While one of the goal of this repo is try to give you things (and simple procedures) that has been proved to work on a RM2, all you will do is at your own risk and no warranty is given by anyone to anyone.
+Be aware, you could brick your device if you don't know what you are doing!

+Also, for the moment, all of this is very experimental and still requires some more test to be confirmed as working on every device!
+Everyone who is willing to test this and confirm is welcome :)

 ## Introduction
 ### Why this?
 So you got your awsome reMarkable 2 because you heard that it could be "hacked", improved and customized... now what?